MGEOS/CANOPy/README.md

 ## Dependencies
-The CANOPy package requires the GEOS_utils repository as a submodule.
+The CANOPy package requires the geos_utils repository as a submodule.